 Despite this growth in demand, B.C. midwives are the second lowest paid in their profession across the country.
 Registered midwives and family physicians provide the same primary maternity care, and yet B.C. midwives are excluded from provincial benefits – such as health and disability, pension and parental leave.
 If the fundamental inequities remain unaddressed, one in three B.C. midwives say they will be forced to leave B.C. to make it in the profession or change careers.

 B.C.’s government has the opportunity to address the inequities in our healthcare system and ensure the long-term availability of midwifery services for all British Columbians.

 Where does the MABC stand?

-The Midwives Association of BC (MABC) is asking political parties aspiring to form the next provincial government to make midwifery a priority.
-We are calling on them to address the challenges that midwives are facing and deliver for B.C. midwives so we can continue to deliver for B.C. families.
+The Midwives Association of BC (MABC) is asking the B.C. government to make midwifery a priority.
+We are calling on them to address the challenges that midwives are facing and support B.C. midwives so we can continue to deliver for B.C. families.

 Specifically, we are asking the B.C. government to allocate funding to: